hobediente/Liquor_Sales_Supervised_Learning_Project/README.md

 - Focus advertising resources on counties that bring in the most money
 - Advertise for seasonal liquor at the beginning of their respective seasons
 - Strengthen advertising to and around college campuses

+# Limitations :
+- I conducted this project before learning about techniques and models associated with time-series data
+  * Moving forward I would check for seasonality and trends in sales, segment sales into quarters, engineer lag and window   features, then build new models to predict yearly sales based on first quarter sales.